duong98/public-notes/database/postgres-setup.md

 If you choose to use Postgres from the command line, [use this cheatsheet](https://gist.github.com/Kartones/dd3ff5ec5ea238d4c546) to learn new commands.

+1. **DO NOT** change the default port. `5432` is a commonly appointed port for postgresql
+1. Install Postgres depending on your operating system

 # macOS

 ### Server